syauqy/landing-matcharge-app/public/content/blog/weton-vs-astrology.md

 excerpt: "A comparative look at Weton and Western Astrology.
 This article breaks down the key differences in their cosmic sources, core archetypes, and deeper layers, showing how they offer complementary wisdom for self-discovery."
 image: "/content/blog/images/wisdom-astrology.jpg"
 categories: ["Astrology", "Philosophy"]
+meta_title: "Weton vs. Western Astrology"
+meta_description: "A comparative look at Weton and Western Astrology, breaking down key differences in cosmic sources, archetypes, and how they offer complementary wisdom."
 ---

 Many people who are new to Wetonscope wonder how it relates to Western astrology, the system they already know and love.
 Both are profound and ancient systems for self-discovery, but they come from different perspectives and offer unique, complementary insights.
 One is not better than the other; they are simply different maps of the self.